junguler/ffmpeg-examples/video filters for ffmpeg & mpv/README.md

 ## nice, is there a script to test out ffmpeg filters on mpv without adding them to my input.conf
-yes, there is an excellent script that does exactly that, download it from here [live-filters](https://github.com/hdb/mpv-live-filters) and put it in your `scripts` folder, if a script didn't work just click the raw key and copy all of the text and paste in into a blank text file and rename it to the name of the script
+yes, there is an excellent script that does exactly that, download it from here [live-filters](https://github.com/hdb/mpv-live-filters) and put it in your `scripts` folder, if a script didn't work just click the raw button and copy all of the text and paste in into a blank text file and rename it to the name of the script

 ## i'm a heavy mouse user, what about us?